madfxr/Twenty-Three-Scanner/README.md

 **CVE-2026-24061** is a critical authentication bypass vulnerability in GNU Inetutils telnetd that allows unauthenticated remote attackers to gain root access by exploiting the NEW-ENVIRON option handling.

 ### Affected Versions
-- GNU Inetutils telnetd <= 2.x
+- GNU InetUtils since version 1.9.3 up to and including version 2.7.
-- Various embedded Linux distributions
+- Various embedded Linux distributions.
-- IoT devices with vulnerable telnetd implementations
+- IoT devices with vulnerable telnetd implementations.

 ### Attack Vector
 The vulnerability exploits improper validation of the `USER` environment variable in the telnet NEW-ENVIRON (RFC 1572) option negotiation, allowing attackers to inject malicious values like `-f root` to bypass authentication.